oluwatoy/backend_training/README.md

-This is my ecommerce backend training guide
+This is my ecommerce backend training guide for an important project